boldandbrad/dotfiles/.github/README.md

 ## 🗝️ Welcome `$HOME`

-These dotfiles simplify moving into a new mac by automatically furnishing it with your favorite app(liance)s, and setting up power(ful) tools so you can maintain it.
+These dotfiles simplify moving into a new workstation by automatically furnishing it with your favorite app(liance)s, and setting up power(ful) tools so you can maintain it.

 > [!WARNING]
-> I have made my macOS floor plan open source to serve as a blueprint and
+> I have made my floor plan open source to serve as a blueprint and inspiration
-> inspiration for others.
+> for others.
 However, these dotfiles are both highly customized and
 > [volatile](https://github.com/boldandbrad/dotfiles/commits/main/).
 Feel free
 > to explore the [contents](#contents) and use what you like, but
 > [I do not recommend forking](https://github.com/lissy93/dotfiles?tab=readme-ov-file#so-copy-paste-right).